Hunting the Devil

 Available now in eBook and Paperback!

-The eBook will be FREE from all retailers from April 7th – July 15th to commemorate the hundred days of the 1994 Rwandan Genocide. #NeverForget
+The eBook was FREE at all retailers from April 7th - July 15th, 2024 to commemorate the hundred days of the 1994 Rwandan Genocide. #NeverForget

 Amazon Kindle | Amazon Paperback | Apple Books | B&N Nook